madelinehakala/mouse-heart-scRNA-seq-analysis/README.md

 # Building a Pipeline for scRNA-Seq Analysis

 ## Overview
-The overall goal for this project was to build a pipeline that assesses the level of gene expression homogeneity exhibited by the muscle tissue of the mouse heart (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE132658).
+The overall goal for this project was to build a pipeline that assesses the level of gene expression heterogeneity exhibited by the muscle tissue of the mouse heart (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE132658).
 In striving to complete this goal, however, we built a readily generalizable pipeline.
 As long as data is in the correct format, this pipeline can be used to analyze a wide variety of scRNA-Seq datasets.
 **For detailed project design information, see the Design Document in the Wiki tab.**

 ## The Pipeline
 1. Retrieve data.
-2. Assess expression levels of known marker genes for your cell type of interest (for us, these were Myh6 and Actc1).
+2. Assess expression levels of known marker genes for your cell type of interest (for us, these were Myh6 and Actc1, which are marker genes for muscle cells).
 3. Select for your cell type of interest, filtering out other cell types, by utilizing the expression levels of the marker genes.
 4. Calculate the average expression levels of genes that you know to be implicated in your cell/tissue type of interest.
 5. Calculate the relative expression levels of the above genes in individual cells when compared to the population average.